Using digital traces to analyze software work: skills, careers and programming languages: Discussion

 There are several limitations to our study, which may be tackled in future work.
-First, we have focused exclusively on programming-related tasks.
-However, software developers need to be able to carry out many other tasks, such as managing teams or reporting results.
+First, we have focused exclusively on programming-related skills.
+However, software developers also need many other skills, such as management and reporting capabilities.
 Although SO contains some postings about organizational aspects of software development, its emphasis is on technical subjects.
-To explore how programming tasks are combined with other types of tasks in software jobs, future studies could use job ads to compare the co-occurrence of our programming tasks with tasks related to different kinds of soft skills.
+To explore how programming skills are combined with other types of expertise in software jobs, future studies could use job ads to compare the co-occurrence of our programming skills with different kinds of soft skills.

-Second, although the question-answer structure makes SO ideal for identifying software tasks, it may be less suited for descriptions of macro-level trends and individual career paths.
+Second, although the question-answer structure makes SO ideal for identifying software work activities and their prerequisite skills, it may be less suited for descriptions of macro-level trends and individual career paths.
 In Appendix~\ref{section_reweighted}, we compare user numbers on SO to GitHub.
 This analysis suggests that in terms of capturing software developers, both datasets are closely aligned.
-However, it is impossible to judge the representativity of SO of overall software activity at the level of tasks, especially as Stack Overflow is thought to be declining \citep{del2024large}.
-In Appendix~\ref{section_reweighted}, we therefore rescale the activity in different programming languages such that they reflect their presence on GitHub.
-However, in future work, we plan to define software tasks directly in GitHub.
+In this Appendix, we therefore also rescale the activity in different programming languages such that they reflect their presence on GitHub.
+However, it is impossible to judge the representativity of SO at the level of individual programming skills.
+Moreover, recently, SO usage has strongly declined due to introduction of generative AI and advanced coding assistants \citep{del2024large}.
+In future work, we therefore plan to identify software skills directly in code posted on GitHub.

-Third, we opted to create a task taxonomy that is time-invariant.
-However, an analysis of how job tasks change in software development would provide a more vivid picture of the software industry.
+Third, we opted to create a skill taxonomy that is time-invariant.
+However, an analysis of how programming skills change would provide a more vivid picture of the software industry.
 Such an analysis could also expand the size of our job ad dataset.
-Although sufficient for the validation exercise we conducted, a larger dataset would allow us to see how tasks in software development and their value change over time.
+Although sufficient for the validation exercise we conducted, a larger dataset would allow us to see how skills in software development and their value change over time.